mrmcgrewx/node-aws-lambda-executer/README.md

 without having to manage IP's.

 For personal reasons I decided to migrate to a Java Spring code base, so I figured I would share this for anyone interested in a lightweight node server that manages AWS lambdas.
-Be on the look out for the python scraping code and the analytic server used to process the data the scraper collects.

 ### How to install ###